harisiva1/ROS_Exercise/README.md

 # ROS_Exercise

-Exercise are carried out in ROS Noetic
+Exercise are carried out in ROS Noetic.

 ## Publisher and Subscriber